OverviewWhat is Google+ for G Suite customers? What are the business features of Google+ for Work?

-A Google+ Profile lets users manage their online identity across all Google Apps products, and includes the user's name, biographical information, contact details, and more.
-It's visible to others both inside and outside your organization; however, users can choose which information in their profiles to share publicly or with just specific circles, and which information to keep private.
-Learn more about Google+ for Work Profiles
+A Google+ Profile lets users manage their online identity across all G Suite products, and includes the user's name, biographical information, contact details, and more.
+It's visible to others both inside and outside your organization’s domain; however, users can choose which information in their profiles to share publicly or with just specific circles, and which information to keep private.
+Learn more about how to Manage your Google+ Profiles.

 Yes, for example:

-No, Google+ doesn't include controls for limiting sharing with others outside your organization.
-However, users can choose to restrict their posts to your organization only.
+No, Google+ doesn't include controls for limiting sharing with others outside your organization’s domain.
+However, users can choose to restrict posts to their domain only.
 This also prevents anyone from re-sharing their posts with external users.
 You can also make restricted posts the default for your users, so if they do choose to share a post with external users, they'll need to remove the restriction before posting.

-As an administrator, you have on/off control for Google+ for your whole company or for organizational units within it.
-Learn more.
+As an administrator, you have on/off control for Google+ for your entire domain or for organizational units within it.
+Learn more

-Because users access Google+ through their Google Apps accounts, Google+ data is owned by either your organization or the user, depending on your organization's data policies.
+Because users access Google+ through their G Suite accounts, Google+ data is owned by either your organization or the user, depending on your organization's data policies.

-Yes, if you delete a user's Google Apps account, all that user's Google+ for Work data will be deleted from the Google+ service, including the user's profile, posts, and photos.
+Yes, if you delete a user's G Suite account, all that user's Google+ for Work data will be deleted from the Google+ service, including the user's profile, posts, and photos.